tkfjae86/school/README.md

 I've tested the "Incognito to SOCKS5 over WireGuard" config on a Chromebook; it is unobtrusive, survives rebooting, and I can still LAN print.
 Annoyingly, Chrome's WireGuard config forced me to pick a static DNS server; `0.0.0.0` worked at first, but not reliably.

-The 'disable_non_proxied_udp' option can prevent WebRTC from leaking your non-proxied IP address.
+The `disable_non_proxied_udp` option can prevent WebRTC from leaking your non-proxied IP address.

 ## Note to other proxy extension developers